gloose/15-466-f22-base6/README.md

 ### Controls:

-a, s, d, f : press to close the corresponding finger of your left hand
+a, s, d, f : Press to close the corresponding finger of your left hand

-j, k, l, ; : press to close the corresponding finger of your right hand
+j, k, l, ; : Press to close the corresponding finger of your right hand

 ### Instructions (IMPORTANT)